Eenrics/git-fem/README.md

 - We can pick one specific commit from another branch and apply it to the current branch using cherry-pick.
 Cherry-pick requires your working tree to be clean. (no uncommitted changes)
 - `git cherry-pick <SHA>` will apply the commit to the current branch.

+# Remote Repositories
+- remote repositories are the one that is not your current repository.
+It can be remotely on github, gitlab or even on your local machine.
+- `git remote` will show the remote repositories.
+- `git remote add <remote-name> <url>` will add a remote repository. i.e. `git remote add origin ../remote-repo`
+- `git remote remove <remote-name>` will remove a remote repository.
+- `git remote -v` will show the remote repositories with their urls.
+- If you have remote git source of truth repo, it is convention to name it `origin`.
+- If you forked a repo, it is conventional to name your forked repo `origin` and the original repo `upstream`.
+- `git fetch` or `git fetch <remote-name>` will fetch the remote repository.
+We have to merge the fetched branch to the current branch `git merge <remote-name>/<branch-name>`.
+- `git pull` or `git pull <remote-name> <branch-name>`: fetch and merge the remote branch to the current branch.
+- `git pull --rebase` or `git pull --rebase <remote-name> <branch-name>`: fetch and rebase the remote branch to the current branch.
+- `git branch --set-upstream-to=<remote-name>/<branch-name> <branch-name>`: will set the upstream branch to the remote branch.
+- `git config --add --global pull.rebase true`: will set the default pull to rebase globally.